A candidate coherent radio flash following a neutron star merger: Radio transients search

 In conclusion, the offset between the transient source is notably larger than the typically observed offsets of sources in snapshot images from their positions in the deep image.
 However, there are sources, with comparable signal to noise ratios, that do have similar offsets in the two test snapshot image datasets created.
-Given the presence of similarly offset sources on rare occasions in this dataset, the small chance alignment probability that a $\geq5\sigma$ source is near a random position, the confidence that the observed source is real and the extremely low probability that it is unrelated to the GRB, we determine this is the radio counterpart to GRB 201006A.
+Additionally, although a positional offset of this magnitude is unlikely, we have shown that the likelihood of an unassociated radio transient is orders of magnitude more unlikely.
+Given the presence of similarly offset sources on rare occasions in this dataset, the small chance alignment probability that a $\geq5\sigma$ source is near a random position, the confidence that the observed source is real and the extremely low probability that it is unrelated to the GRB, we determine this is most likely the radio counterpart to GRB 201006A.